SparrowMike/Movieland/TO_DO_!!.md

 - Improve description to show on "i" click
 - Styling for pop up trailer
 - Navbar buttons stay selected
-- Clear search bar after enter
 - Improve on loading window screen
 - Add about with some link to linkdin, github etc
-- ADD PAGES
+- ADD MORE PAGES
+- Add a search by month inside the movie/tv tab?
+- Login window tab
 - Get suitable favicon
-- Login window tab
-- Add a search by month inside the movie/tv tab?

 <!--?
 MAYBE ?-->